 You is also a former member of the ruling Democratic Progressive Party, having left the party in 2019 after criticizing its decision to separate referendums from national elections.

-He was nominated by the Cabinet as CEC chair alongside three other commissioner candidates, but the Legislative Yuan approved only his appointment and rejected the others in March.
+He was nominated by the Cabinet as CEC chair, along with six other commissioner candidates, but the Legislative Yuan approved only his appointment and those of three others, while rejecting the remaining nominees in March.

 -